-The US Supreme Court sits more than 12,000 miles from Tragadi Bandar, the patch of India’s west coast where Budha Ismail Jam has spent most of the past two decades fishing for a living.
+The US Supreme Court sits about 8,000 miles from Tragadi Bandar, the patch of India’s west coast where Budha Ismail Jam has spent most of the past two decades fishing for a living.
 Jam’s seasonal home, a single room with burlap walls and no electricity or running water, is beyond the Court’s usual reach.

 Yet, on October 31, Chief Justice John Roberts will announce Jam’s name as the lead plaintiff in a lawsuit that could determine whether organizations like the World Bank Group’s International Finance Corporation (IFC) can be held responsible for harming the very people they’re supposed to be lifting from poverty.

 Jam, who is about 60, belongs to the Wagher people, a Muslim-minority group in India that, for two centuries, has relied on the Gulf of Kutch for survival.
 Every summer, about 1,000 Wagher families migrate from their inland villages to a string of fishing grounds near the town of Mundra in Gujarat state.
 There, they erect temporary dwellings on the sand.
 The men harvest the fish, both from boats and on foot.
 The women dry the catch on long bamboo trellises, preparing it for sale across South Asia.

 “We lived high-class,” Jam told me, reminiscing about the old days, when I visited Tragadi Bandar four years ago.
 “We worked from eight in the morning until 11 at night….
 We did not mind if we didn’t get rest….
 When we had fish, our whole day went by quickly.”